Mobile launcher platform: Kennedy Space Center

 The main engines vented their exhaust through the original opening used for the Saturn rocket exhaust.
 Two additional exhaust ports were added to vent exhaust from the Space Shuttle Solid Rocket Boosters (SRBs) that flanked the external fuel tank.

 The Space Shuttle assembly was held to the MLP at eight holddown points using large studs, four on the aft skirt of each Solid Rocket Booster.
 Immediately before SRB ignition, frangible nuts attached to the top of these studs were detonated, releasing the Shuttle assembly from the platform.

 Each MLP weighed 8.23 e6lb unloaded and roughly 11 e6lb with an unfueled Shuttle aboard, measured 160 by 135 ft, and was 25 ft high.
 They were carried by one of two crawler-transporters (CT), which measure 131 by 114 ft, and 20 ft high.
 Each crawler weighs about 6 e6lb unloaded, has a maximum speed of about 1 mph loaded, and has a leveling system designed to keep the launch vehicle vertical while negotiating the 5 percent grade (slope) leading to the top of the launch pad.
-Two 2750 hp diesel engines power each crawler.
+Two 2750 hp Diesel engines drive generators which in turn provide power to the electric traction engines.

 The MLPs were designed as part of NASA's strategy for vertical assembly and transport of space vehicles.
 Vertical assembly allows the preparation of the spacecraft in a ready-for-launch position, and avoids the additional step of lifting or craning a horizontally-assembled vehicle onto the launchpad (as the engineers of the Soviet space program chose to do), while also occupying the launch pad for shorter amounts of time and allowing for more expansive integration facilities.